 - Health and character requirements.
 Usually, health and character requirements require medical assessments like chest x-rays and HIV tests.

 - Balance-of-family test.
-The family test assesses whether the applicant’s has half of their children living in Australia, settled as an Australian citizen or permanent resident, or that majority of your children live in Australia than any other country.
+The family test assesses whether the applicant has half of their children living in Australia, settled as an Australian citizen or permanent resident, or whether the majority of their children live in Australia rather than any other country.

 - You have assurance of support.